sqlxpert/stay-stopped-aws-rds-aurora/README.md

   <summary>About idempotence, race conditions, and latent bugs...</summary>

 <br/>
-Compare two alternative solutions, described as of May, 2025, then Stay-Stopped, and finally, an AI-generated alternative...
+Let's compare two alternative solutions, described as of May, 2025, then Stay-Stopped, and finally, a series of AI-generated solution from June, 2025...

 ### Pure Lambda Alternative